 First, check which graphics card Virtual Surveyor currently uses:

 - Click Graphics

 - The Active Graphics Card is shown as illustrated in the screen below.

 If you have a better graphics card in your computer then the one shown, then you can force Windows to use your better card.
 Read on.

-- Type Graphics settings and click to open the settings window.
+- Type graphics settings and press Enter to open the settings window.

-- Click Browse in Custom options for apps
+- Click Browse under Custom options for apps.

 - Browse to C:\Program Files\Virtual Surveyor